grigio/meteor-babel/README.md

 # Meteor Babel [![Build Status](https://travis-ci.org/grigio/meteor-babel.svg?branch=master)](https://travis-ci.org/grigio/meteor-babel)

-*WARNING:* This package may break some normal Meteor usage.
-See [open issues](https://github.com/grigio/meteor-babel/issues?q=is%3Aopen).

 Write javascript ES6 (http://git.io/es6features) in your Meteor app.
 A port of the [Babel](https://babeljs.io) transpiler (previosly known as 6to5).

 It also include the `runtime` and `core-js` (without ES6 Number) in `lib/` to support features like function generators, sets,..